DJ Koze: Biography

 Born in Flensburg, Schleswig-Holstein, Kozalla first became known in the Hamburg music scene.
 In the early 1990s, he started as a rapper and DJ for various hip-hop groups in Flensburg.
 In 1991, DJ Koze reached second place in the German DMC Championship (an offshoot of the Disco Mix Club).
-Two years later, he moved to Hamburg and founded together with Cosmic DJ, DJ Stachy and the "Schreckliche Sven" the hip hop formation Fischmob, which persisted for about five years.
+Two years later, he moved to Hamburg and, together with Cosmic DJ, DJ Stachy, and the "Schreckliche Sven", founded the hip hop formation Fischmob, which persisted for about five years.

-In parallel, he also dealt with electronic music, increased his name recognition as a DJ and produced some remixes, sometimes under the pseudonym Adolf Noise.
+At the same time, he also worked with electronic music, increasing his name recognition as a DJ and producing remixes, sometimes under the pseudonym Adolf Noise.
 A collection of such remixes appeared in 2000 under the title Music Is Okay.
-With Max Goldt as spokesman he released 2001 as Adolf Noise the single "Deine Reime sind Schweinereime", a satire on battle rap tracks in German hip hop.
+As Adolf Noise in 2001, with Max Goldt as spokesman, he released the single "Deine Reime sind Schweine", a satire on battle rap tracks in German hip hop.

-Together with Cosmic DJ and Erobique he founded the project International Pony, from 2002 the album We Love Music and 2006 the LP Mit Dir sind wir vier.
+Together with Cosmic DJ and Erobique he founded the project International Pony, releasing We Love Music in 2002 Mit Dir sind wir vier in 2006.
 Since 2003, Koze published several Techno-Maxis at the Cologne label Kompakt under the name Monaco Schranze (a corruption of Monaco Franze and Schranz).
-There also appeared in 2004 his second mix CD titled All People Is My Friends.
+He also released his second mix CD in 2004, titled All People Is My Friends.

-As a DJ, he also performed at major festivals such as Coachella, Osheaga, Outside Lands, Roskilde, Sónar, Tomorrowland, SonneMondSterne, Melt!, Time Warp, Mayday, Mutek, Amsterdam Dance Event, Snowbombing, Nature One, and Meredith Music Festival.
+As a DJ, he also performed at major festivals such as Coachella, Osheaga, Outside Lands, Roskilde, Sónar, Tomorrowland, SonneMondSterne, Melt!, Time Warp, Mayday, Mutek, Amsterdam Dance Event, Snowbombing, Nature One, Fusion Festival and Meredith Music Festival.
 In reader surveys of the music magazines Spex, Intro and de: Bug he was repeatedly voted DJ of the Year.

-The productions under the name Adolf Noise are generally more experimental and eccentric.
+His productions under the name Adolf Noise are generally more experimental and eccentric.
 After Wunden, s.
-Beine offen appeared in April 2005, the second Adolf Noise album Wo die Rammelwolle fliegt.
+Beine Offen in April 2005, the second Adolf Noise album Wo die Rammelwolle fliegt was released.